logiclrd/MultiPLAY/README.md

 If you have one or more text files containing BASICA/QBASIC `PLAY` statement syntax, you can play them with a command such as:
 ```
-./MultiPLAY -play first.txt -play second.txt
+./bin/release/MultiPLAY -play first.txt -play second.txt
 ```

 If you have a module file, you can play it with a command such as:
 ```
-./MultiPLAY -module k_2deep.s3m
+./bin/release/MultiPLAY -module k_2deep.s3m
 ```

 ## Sample Files

 _'Sample' in the sense of files to test out MultiPLAY_

 This repository has links to a quick grab bag of module files and a few `PLAY` syntax files.
 To avoid ballooning the Git repository with binary files, these are stored in Git-LFS.
 Install the Git-LFS extensions and then clone the repository and it should automatically download them into a subdirectory called `Samples`.
+Some of these are real bangers, others are included because they triggered bugs and thus were good tools for debugging.

+I really like `k_2deep.s3m`, personally. :-)